BDC Hamburger Icon

 Increase your deductible.

-The deductible is how much you pay before the insurance policy starts covering the costs.
+The deductible is how much you have to pay out of pocket on a claim before your insurance policy starts covering the costs.
 When you set a higher deductible, you typically pay lower insurance premiums.
+However, this is a trade-off — you don’t want a deductible so expensive, you can’t afford to pay it should the need arise.

 Take action to prevent losses.

-Your insurance broker or insurance provider can provide advice and information on ways to reduce your insurance premiums.
+Your insurance broker or provider can give advice and information on ways to reduce your insurance costs.
 For example, updating your alarm system or fire prevention system might lower your premiums.
 Other strategies include investing in workplace health and safety measures, creating a disaster preparation plan and engaging in human resource intervention.

 BDC Logo